FilippoMazzara/Progetto_IFO/README.md

 ## Advanced Usage

 For security and performance reasons the user uploaded files will only be processed but not saved on the server that’s running the app.
-The supported formats are the same on both the client and server sides, they
-are: .csv .tsv .xls .xlsx .maf
+File uploads are limited to a total of 120Mb.
+The supported formats are the same on both the client and server sides, they are: .csv .tsv .xls .xlsx .maf

-When a file that is not already in maf standard is chosen the app will try to turn it the closest it can to maf standard in order to interpret the data more easily.
+When a file that is not already in maf standard is chosen the app will try to turn it the closest it can to maf standard in order to understand the data more easily.
 If the transformation is not possible then the app will still show the file but display a warning and many of the funcionalities will not be available.
 If the file is not readable at all